klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 To create an AccountKey, use `caver.klay.accounts.createAccountKey`.
 This function determines which AccountKey to generate based on the type of the parameter.
 It creates AccountKeyPublic if a private key string comes as a parameter, or AccountKeyMultiSig if an array of private key strings comes.
 And if there is an object with a different key for each role, it creates AccountKeyRoleBased.

 **NOTE** The classes for `AccountKey` defined in caver-js are data structures for storing private keys for use in caver-js.
-It can be different from the accountKey in your account on Klaytn network.
+It can be different from the key in your account on Klaytn network.

 #### AccountKeyPublic  <a id="accountkeypublic"></a>
 AccountKeyPublic is a class for storing and managing a single private key string.